-10 20 U.S.C. § 1011i(a)(1)(D) (2020).
+&lt;sup>10 20 U.S.C. § 1011i(a) (1) (D).

-11City Code of Morgantown, West Virginia, which can be found at the following website: library.municode.com/wv/morgantown/codes/code of ordinances.
+&lt;sup>11City Code of Morgantown, West Virginia, which can be found at the following website: library.municode.com/wv/morgantown/codes/code of ordinances.

-12 Agenda, Morgantown City Council (Feb.
-4, 2020), the link to which can be found at the following website: morgantownwv.gov/AgendaCenter/ViewFile/Agenda/02042020-1270.
+&lt;sup>12 Agenda, Morgantown City Council (Feb.
+4, 2020), the link to which can be found at the following website: morgantownwv.gov/AgendaCenter/ViewFile/Agenda/ 02042020-1270.

 - ii.
 Beckley.
 Public intoxication, under Section 10-15 of the Beckley Code of Ordinances, is prohibited as well as underage possession under Section 10-56.
-Moreover, Section 10-32 of the Beckley Code of Ordinances provides that "[i]t shall be unlawful for any person knowingly or intentionally to possess an amount of marihuana, less than fifteen (15) grams in weight, unless the marihuana was obtained directly from, or pursuant to, a valid prescription or order of a practitioner while acting in the course of such person's professional practice."13 The penalties for violation of Beckley ordinances is set forth in Section 1-8 and generally provides "the violation of any such provision of this Code or of any such ordinance, resolution, rule, regulation or order shall be punished by a fine not exceeding two thousand dollars (\$2,000.00)." - iii.
+Moreover, Section 10-32 of the Beckley Code of Ordinances provides that "[i]t shall be unlawful for any person knowingly or intentionally to possess an amount of marijuana, less than fifteen (15) grams in weight, unless the marihuana was obtained directly from, or pursuant to, a valid prescription or order of a practitioner while acting in the course of such person's professional practice."
+The penalties for violation of Beckley ordinances is set forth in Section 1-8 and generally provides "the violation of any such provision of this Code or of any such ordinance, resolution, rule, regulation or order shall be punished by a fine not exceeding two thousand dollars (\$2,000.00)." - iii.
 Keyser.
 The City of Keyser also prohibits the manufacture, delivery or possession with intent to manufacturer or deliver a controlled substance classified in Schedule V under West Virginia Code 60A-2-211 or 60A-2-212.
-If found guilty, Section 501.99 provides that the individual shall be fined not more than five hundred dollars (\$500.00) or imprisoned not more than thirty days, or both.14 - iv.
+If found guilty, Section 501.99 provides that the individual shall be fined not more than five hundred dollars (\$500.00) or imprisoned not more than thirty days, or both. - iv.
 Charleston.
 The City of Charleston makes it "unlawful for any person knowingly or intentionally to possess a controlled substance, specifically a drug, substance or immediate precursor in schedules I through V as set forth in W. Va.
 Code §§ 60A-2-204, 60A-2-206, 60A-2-208, 60A-2-210 and 60A-2-212 (W. Va.
-Code § 60A-2-204 et seq.), unless the substance was obtained directly from or pursuant to, a valid prescription or order of a practitioner while acting in the course of his professional practice, or except as otherwise authorized."15 If convicted, a person will "be guilty of a misdemeanor and be fined not less than \$500.00 nor more than \$1,000.00 for the first offense and succeeding offenses.
-Each day that such violation shall continue shall be deemed a separate and distinct offense."16 - v.
+Code § 60A-2-204 et seq.), unless the substance was obtained directly from or pursuant to, a valid prescription or order of a practitioner while acting in the course of his professional practice, or except as otherwise authorized."
+If convicted, a person will "be guilty of a misdemeanor and be fined not less than \$500.00 nor more than \$1,000.00 for the first offense and succeeding offenses.
+Each day that such violation shall continue shall be deemed a separate and distinct offense." - v.
 Martinsburg.
-The City of Martinsburg also prohibits the manufacture, delivery or possession with intent to manufacture or deliver, or knowingly or intentionally possession a controlled or counterfeit controlled substance, except as authorized by W. Va. law.17 If violated, the penalty is a fine of not more than five hundred dollars (\$500.00) or imprisoned not more than thirty days, or both.
-Each day such violation continues shall constitute a separate offense.18 - vi.
+The City of Martinsburg also prohibits the manufacture, delivery or possession with intent to manufacture or deliver, or knowingly or intentionally possession a controlled or counterfeit controlled substance, except as authorized by W. Va. law.
+If violated, the penalty is a fine of not more than five hundred dollars (\$500.00) or imprisoned not more than thirty days, or both.
+Each day such violation continues shall constitute a separate offense. - vi.
 Bridgeport.
-Finally, the City of Bridgeport prohibits the consumption or use of any controlled substance, including marijuana, on any public place, or in a motor vehicle, while in a public place.19
+Finally, the City of Bridgeport prohibits the consumption or use of any controlled substance, including marijuana, on any public place, or in a motor vehicle, while in a public place.
+In addition, the City prohibits the possession of any controlled substance, including marijuana and substances that were manufactured or acquired in violation of the provisions of West Virginia Code

-13 Beckley Code of Ordinances, library.municode.com/wv/beckley/codes/code of ordinances.
+&lt;sup>13 Beckley Code of Ordinances, library.municode.com/wv/beckley/codes/code of ordinances.

-14 Codified Ordinances of Keyser, West Virginia, Part Five, Article 501, codelibrary.amlegal.com/codes/keyserwv/latest/overview.
+&lt;sup>14 Codified Ordinances of Keyser, West Virginia, Part Five, Article 501, codelibrary.amlegal.com/codes/keyserwv/latest/overview.